Eric Hipple: From NFL quarterback to outreach counselor

 WASHINGTON (Army News Service, Feb.
 5, 2010) -- "Hipple, you're starting," came the order from the Detroit Lions head coach back on Oct.
 19, 1981.
 The unknown, third-string quarterback suddenly found himself propelled into the limelight of Monday Night Football with color commentator Howard Cosell and "Dandy" Don Meredith behind the mics.

 Rookie Eric Hipple might have been thinking about his days on a full football scholarship at Utah State University where he started for four years, set all-time school records and became known as the school's "quarterback of the century."
-He might have thought how he could use the football skills that had served him so well in Utah could be applied to defeating the Chicago Bears.
+He might have thought how the football skills that had served him so well in Utah could be applied to defeating the Chicago Bears.

 "The Hip," a name he'd had since his high school days in southern California, snapped to and was propelled into the stadium lights.
 At the end of 60 minutes of play, Eric found himself in the history books as he ran for two touchdowns and passed for four thoroughly thumping the Lions' archrival Chicago Bears 48-17.